Symphony No. 31 (Haydn): Music

 It is the first movement that shows off the horn section most dramatically, although not with the hunting calls he would later be known for in The Seasons or his Symphony No. 73, La chasse.
 Here, Haydn begins with a military fanfare including all four horns:

 This is followed immediately by a solo horn playing a posthorn signal.
 The recapitulation at first omits the fanfare, beginning with posthorn signal, but the fanfare returns in the codas of both the first and last movements.

 The slow movement has a siciliano rhythm and feel with solo passages for violin and cello against pizzicato bass accompaniment.
 Full orchestration (including all four horns) is retained for tutti passages, recalling the style of a concerto grosso.

 The finale is a theme with seven variations.
 The variations here and in No. 72 are the first to appear in the Haydn symphonies.
 Most of the variations are written to show off a particular instrument or section of the orchestra, in the following order: oboes, cello, flute, horns, solo violin, tutti (all players), and double bass.
-There is a final coda, marked Presto, whose final notes repeat the horn fanfare of the opening movement of symphony.
+There is a final coda, marked Presto, whose final notes repeat the horn fanfare of the opening movement of the symphony.